-Both the student and their supervisors will be informed by email or letter from Academic Services of the outcome of the extension request (normally within 5 working days of the decision having been taken) and where the request has not been approved, the reasons for the decision.
-Academic Services will ensure that the student database is updated appropriately and that all relevant parties are informed of the change to the maximum submission date.
+Both the student and their supervisors will be informed by email or letter from Education Services of the outcome of the extension request (normally within 5 working days of the decision having been taken) and where the request has not been approved, the reasons for the decision.
+Education Services will ensure that the student database is updated appropriately and that all relevant parties are informed of the change to the maximum submission date.

 The procedures for requesting an extension ensure that all requests are scrutinised at both Faculty/School and University-level.
 Requests are judged against clearly defined criteria and the process is clear and transparent, therefore the outcome of the extension request is final and cannot be appealed.